 Board of Advisors

 We are a working board of volunteers, each contributing in our respective areas of expertise.
-The Foundation’s mission and work are the product of collective effort.
-Our President collaborates with the federal agencies and organizes the projects, reaches out to each member as needed, convenes meetings regularly in small groups and as a board, and serves as leader and main point of contact.
+The Conservancy’s mission and work are the product of collective effort.
+Our President formulates overall strategy, collaborates with the federal agencies and organizes the projects, manages fundraising strategy and donor communications, and reaches out to each member of the board as needed for advice and guidance.

 The John Muir Trail lies completely on public lands, and so is owned by the American people.
 The trail traverses three national parks: Yosemite, Sequoia and Kings Canyon National Parks; and two national forests: Inyo National Forest and Sierra National Forest.
 Much of this land has also been designated under the 1964 Wilderness Act, perhaps most notably the John Muir Wilderness and Ansel Adams Wilderness.
 Near Mammoth Lakes, the JMT also passes Devils Postpile National Monument.